algorithm-archivists/algorithm-archive/contents/verlet_integration/verlet_integration.md

 {% endmethod %}

-Even though this method is more used than the simple Verlet method mentioned above, it unforunately has an error term of $$\mathcal{O} \Delta t^2$$, which is two orders of magnitude worse.
-That said, if you want to have a simulaton with many objects that depend on one another --- like a gravity simulation --- the Velocity Verlet algorithm is a handy choice; however, you may have to play further tricks to allow everything to scale appropriately.
-These types of simulatons are sometimes called *n-body* simulations and one such trick is the Barnes-Hut algorithm, which cuts the complexity of n-body simulations from $$\sim \mathcal{O}(n^2)$$ to $$\sim \mathcal{O}(n\log(n))$$
+Even though this method is more used than the simple Verlet method mentioned above, it unfortunately has an error term of $$\mathcal{O} \Delta t^2$$, which is two orders of magnitude worse.
+That said, if you want to have a simulation with many objects that depend on one another --- like a gravity simulation --- the Velocity Verlet algorithm is a handy choice; however, you may have to play further tricks to allow everything to scale appropriately.
+These types of simulations are sometimes called *n-body* simulations and one such trick is the Barnes-Hut algorithm, which cuts the complexity of n-body simulations from $$\sim \mathcal{O}(n^2)$$ to $$\sim \mathcal{O}(n\log(n))$$

 ## Example Code